 If an ideological feminist manages to read this entire commentary, she (or he) is unlikely to admit where I might be right.

 That’s not just because she can be as rigid in her thinking as she says men are.
-It’s also because of her and everyone else’s often deep-seated need to be “right” about our ideas.
+It’s also because of her and everyone else’s often deep-seated need to be “right” about their ideas.
 Or, more accurately, it’s all too often because of our deep-seated fear of our ideas being seen as “wrong.”

 This fear, I believe, usually runs deep and powerful in those who routinely make their opinions pubic, as feminist leaders do.